tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Shared Mode Server Behavior

-A server operating in Shared Mode uses PaddedServerNameList.sni as if it were the "server_name" extension to finish the handshake.
-It SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.
-Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions with the "response_type" field set to "esni_accept" and the "nonce" field set to the decrypted PaddedServerNameList.nonce value from the client "encrypted_server_name" extension.
+A server operating in Shared Mode uses the selected certificate to finish the handshake.
+It
+SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.
+Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions with the "response_type" field set to "esni_accept" and the "nonce" field set to the decrypted ClientESNIInner.nonce value from the client "encrypted_server_name" extension.

 If the server sends a NewSessionTicket message, the corresponding ESNI PSK MUST